Clemson-Notre Dame: Cotton Bowl prediction, time, TV channel, preview | NCAA.com

-Clemson is back in the College Football Playoffs, this time set to face Notre Dame in the Cotton Bowl, Below, get prediction, time, TV channel and preview information.
+Clemson is back in the College Football Playoffs, this ready for Notre Dame in the Cotton Bowl, Below, get prediction, time, TV channel and preview information.

 The Tigers and coach Dabo Swinney are looking to win a national title for the second time in three years.
 The Irish, led by coach Brian Kelly, are going for the program's first national title since 1988.
 A win would bring one of these teams one one away from adding to their championship trophy case.